Funding from the Cook Family Foundation

 Collective Impact: Thoughts from Tom Cook

 The mission of the Cook Family Foundation is to serve as a resource for the community and as a catalyst for positive change.
-Over several decades of funding efforts, we have come to learn that the successes at community improvement are those that involve multiple parties working together for common goals.
+Over several decades of funding efforts, we have come to learn that the successes at community improvement are often those that involve multiple parties working together for common goals.
 That is, we believe in collective impact and are willing to provide grant funding to support it.
 These are my thoughts on the topic:

 For 16 years I was part of a leadership program, and much of what I have learned from that experience can be summed up with the mantra “none of us alone is as smart as all of us together.”
 The ideas I have heard presented under the label “collective impact” put a formal structure to this truth.

 In Shiawassee County, I have been proud to be involved with the Great Start Collaborative to promote early childhood development.
 It is a model of what can be accomplished through collective impact.
-Currently, I have played a small role to help initiate a College Access Network to promote post-secondary education in our community.
+I have also played a small role to help initiate a local College Access Network to promote post-secondary education in our community.
 This effort has formally embraced the collective impact model, and I owe them a thank you for first identifying this approach to me.

 - “Collective Impact”: Stanford Social Innovation Review, Winter 2011